 Cons

-- Complex learning curve due to OPAL syntax
+- Learning curve due to OPAL syntax

 - SaaS-only architecture with no self-hosting or BYOC option